 Lightweight and ultralight backpackers have a lot of different options available when it comes to picking an ultralight backpacking and camping stove.
-Here are the pros and cons of using alcohol stoves, canister stoves, solid fuel stoves, wood stoves, and just going stoveless.
+Here are the pros and cons of using alcohol stoves, canister stoves, solid fuel stoves, and wood stoves.

-Alcohol stoves are popular with ultralight backpackers and thru-hikers because they burn denatured alcohol, which is inexpensive and widely available, particularly in small towns that don’t have an outdoor outfitter that sells more specialized camping stove fuel.
-For cooking, alcohol stoves are best used for boiling water which is added to dehydrated freezer bag meals or Mountainhouse style camping meals, although some alcohol stoves are available with simmer rings that enable you to cook more complex meals.
-The downside of using an alcohol stove is that it is very senstive to wind and must be used with a windscreen which can be awkward to pack.
-Alcohol fuel is also less efficient than most other types of fuel and it takes a relatively long tome to boil two cups of water (7-10 minutes).
+Alcohol stoves are popular with ultralight backpackers and thru-hikers because they burn denatured alcohol (called meths in the UK), which is inexpensive and widely available in most drug or hardware stores.
+For cooking, alcohol stoves are best used for boiling water which is added to dehydrated freezer bag meals or Mountain House style camping meals, although some alcohol stoves are available with simmer rings.
+The downside of using an alcohol stove is that it is very sensitive to wind and must be used with a windscreen which can be awkward to pack.
+Alcohol fuel is also less efficient than most other types of fuel and it takes a relatively long time to boil two cups of water (7-10 minutes).

 The Bottom Line: The fuel for an alcohol stove is inexpensive and easy to find in small towns.